-In addition, World Oral Health Day offers the dental and oral health community a platform to take action and help reduce the overall disease burden.
+World Oral Health Day (WOHD) is a far-reaching global oral health campaign.
+It is a platform for the public, oral health community, and policymakers to help reduce the overall oral disease burden.

 Say Ahh: Think Mouth, Think Health

 The Say Ahh theme is a three-year campaign launched in 2018, starting with Think Mouth, Think Health as the first sub-theme.
 It empowers you to keep a healthy mouth and helps you maintain your general health and well-being.
 A healthy mouth and a healthy body go hand in hand.
 Maintaining a healthy mouth is crucial to keeping it functioning correctly and for maintaining overall health and quality of life.

 Oral health is much more than a nice smile

 Oral health and general health have a two-way relationship

 The mouth cannot be isolated from the rest of the body

 Most oral diseases share common risk factors with other diseases

 The 2017 theme, ‘Live MOUTH SMART’, empowers people to take control of their oral health – throughout life – so they can enjoy a healthy, functional mouth from childhood into old age.

 Oral health means the health of the mouth.
 A healthy mouth allows you to speak, smile, smell, taste, touch, chew, swallow and convey a range of emotions with confidence and without pain, discomfort and disease.
 No matter what your age – 5, 25, 65 or 85 years – oral health is vital to your general health and well-being.